OpenDSA/OpenDSA/RST/en/PL/FP6.rst

    :author: David Furcy and Tom Naps

 ========================================================================
-Functional Programming - Procedural Abstraction: Map, Curry, and Compose
+Procedural Abstraction: Map, Curry, and Compose
 ========================================================================

 The Mapping Pattern